by M.D Schultz

-|Alma was a young, frail girl who sold flowers on the streets of the Venet kingdom, a land known for the everbloom tree which was said to produce fruit so sweet that it granted everlasting life to any who tasted it.
+|Alma was a girl who sold flowers on the streets of the Venet kingdom, a land known for the everbloom tree, which is said to produce fruit so sweet that it grants everlasting life to any who taste it.
 It was a tree coveted by the royal family and one that many searched for, but few ever found.
 Yet, it was this tree that Alma stumbled upon one day in the forests where she picked the most colorful flowers.
-There in a grove far from the busy streets of man grew a gnarled black tree.
+There, in a grove far from the busy streets of man, grew a gnarled black tree.
 One that had scales for bark and branches that twisted and spun around each other like snakes.
-Upon its winding trunk were deep scars that oozed a thick milky sap, and the few leaves that still hung were dry and cracked.
+Upon its winding trunk were deep scars that oozed a thick milky sap, and the few leaves that remained were dry and cracked.
 To the girl, it looked as though the tree was dying.
-However, dangling at the tallest branch was a red fruit so brilliant and smooth that it rejected even sunlight, which sparkled off the surface like morning dew.
+However, dangling at the tallest branch was a red fruit so brilliant and smooth the sun sparkled off the surface like morning dew.
 There was no mistaking it; this was the fruit of the everbloom.

-With the fruit of the everbloom tucked away, Alma returned to the city streets, winding her way through the forests until her feet found cobblestone once again.
-At the city center stood a magnificent palace with a white tower decorated gold that shimmered in the light like a mirage.
-That was her destination, and so she walked through the busy streets with men and women who sold and bought goods and children who danced and played twirling about in ways that made Alma’s feet itch.
+Alma returned to the streets with the fruit of the everbloom, winding through the forests until her feet found cobblestone.
+Near the city's center stood a magnificent palace with a white tower decorated in gold and shimmering like a mirage.
+That was her destination, and so she walked through the busy streets with men and women who peddled goods and children who danced and played twirling about in ways that made Alma’s feet itch.

-Behind the man was a veritable treasure trove of fresh fish stacked on ice that smelled of the ocean.
-There were fish displayed as big as Alma and some with scales that shone like rainbows after a storm.
+Behind the man was a treasure trove of fresh fish stacked on ice that smelled of the ocean.
+There were fish as big as Alma and some with scales that shone like rainbows after a storm.
 Still, the girl shook her head, apologizing to the man as she walked away, but she didn’t get far before another merchant, one clothed in finery and adorned with gaudy blue gems, stopped her.

 “Say the word, and I will make you a princess.”
 The man smiled fondly, patting her head.
-“All I ask is for one taste of that fruit.”
-Reaching into the basket, his hands pulled back the flower blanket revealing the gift of the everbloom, but Alma pushed him away.
+“All I ask is for one taste of that apple.”
+Then, reaching into the basket, his hands pulled back the flower blanket revealing the gift of the everbloom, but Alma pushed him away.
 Shaking her head with tears in her eyes, she ran from the merchant who called after her.
 Soon the crowds turned their attention, and an ocean of hands reached out to stop her.

 “Young lady!”
 They called, but she would not listen, racing down the streets until a loose stone before the castle gates caught her shoe, and she stumbled to the ground.
 The red fruit of the everbloom rolled from the basket, resting at the feet of the royal gatekeeper.
 He was a bear of a man clad in golden metal and wearing an eagle-shaped helmet.
 His legs were like tree trunks, and his hands were thick with scars, each earned from a long history of service.
-Without hesitation, he helped Alma to her feet, tearing a bit of white cloth that hung from the armor at his waste to wipe the blood from her nose and tears from her eyes.
-There was a gentle precision to his movements and kindness that compelled even the strongest of men to gather scattered lilies for a clumsy girl.
+Without hesitation, he helped Alma to her feet, tearing a bit of white cloth that hung from his armor to wipe the blood from her nose and tears from her eyes.
+There was a gentle precision to his movements and kindness that compelled even the strongest man to gather scattered lilies for a clumsy girl.

-“Please sir, for the queen.”
+“Please, sir, for the queen.”
 She whimpered, holding out her basket and pointing at the scarlet fruit that he scooped into his hands like water from a barrel.
 The gatekeeper returned the everbloom's gift to Alma and then hoisted her into his arms as if a garden mouse.
 She yipped as the air rushed up to meet her, cheeks red as cherries.